HFzzzzzzz/ACMGA/README.md

 ## Common errors
 #### Input file errors
-When the snakemake run terminates with an error despite snakemake (version > 6.0.0) being correctly installed, there are several common causes related to input files:
+When the snakemake run terminates with an error despite Snakemake (version > 6.0.0) being correctly installed, there are several common causes related to input files:

 -   Input FASTA files and GFF files in the data/ directory do not matching samples listed in the config file parameters  `species`.
 -   Input FASTA files and GFF files having chromosomes/scaffolds with special characters; ideally, use names consisting of alphanumeric characters only,such as `chr1`.
 -   The config.yaml ancestor parameters not being sufficient.
-Set the number to your ancestor nodesl; if unsure of the exact count of ancestor nodes, then set as many as possible within the maximum range (N0-N(2^(k-1)-1), where is the depth of the guide tree), to avoid the error of insufficient ancestor nodes.
+Set the number to your ancestor nodesl; if unsure of the exact count of ancestor nodes, then set as many as possible within the maximum range (N0-N(2^(k-1)-1), where k is the depth of the guide tree), to avoid the error of insufficient ancestor nodes.
 - If the test case fails, please check for incomplete data downloads due to network problems.